-Matthew W. Bross, 54, has been a director since February 2014.
-Mr. Bross has been the Chairman and Chief Executive Officer of Compass-EOS, a supplier of icPhotonics TM technology that delivers a commercial chip-to-chip direct silicon-to-photonics solution, since February 2014.
-Mr. Bross was previously the Global Chief Technology Officer of Huawei from October 2009 to October 2012, British Telecom from November 2002 to July 2009, and Williams Communications Group, Inc. from March 1997 to November 2002.
+Matthew W. Bross, 55, has been a director since February 2014.
+Mr. Bross has been the Chairman and Chief Executive Officer of Compass Networks, a supplier of icPhotonicsTM technology that delivers a commercial chip-to-chip direct silicon-to-photonics solution, since February 2014.
+Mr. Bross was previously the Global Chief Technology Officer of Huawei Technologies Co.
+Ltd., a global information and communications technology solutions provider, from October 2009 to October 2012, British Telecommunications plc, a global provider of communications services and solutions and a wholly-owned subsidiary of BT Group plc, from November 2002 to July 2009, and Williams Communications Group, Inc. from March 1997 to November 2002.
 He has led the technology innovation and investment strategies for the companies he has served across multiple technology and business domains, including carrier, enterprise, devices, applications and services.
 Additionally, he was awarded a William Pitt Fellowship by Pembroke College at the University of Cambridge.
 Mr. Bross currently serves as Chairman of the Global Information Infrastructure Commission and is a member of the Board of Directors for the EastWest Institute.
 Among other qualifications, Mr. Bross brings to the Board executive management and leadership experience as global chief technology officer of various public companies, along with his deep technology expertise and understanding of advanced technology.